ReneNorth/Mosaic-courses-website/README.md

 ### API docs

-The docs are available at http://localhost:8000/api/redoc
+The docs are available at http://localhost:8000/api/docs/redoc/ The docs are available at http://localhost:8000/api/docs/swagger/